A Sneaky Problem

 But what if I had been defensive?
 What if I had blamed him for sneaking in too quietly and for scaring me?
 I could easily have done that.
 I might have blamed him for not announcing himself, or just talked about how blameless I was since I was sleeping and naturally felt startled, blah, blah blah.
 If I had done this, I would have left him out entirely, not paying any attention to my impact on him or to his feelings.
 I could have left him feeling misunderstood and very, very annoyed.

 Marriage researcher John Gottman, who has a ton of great research on how (and how NOT) to communicate in relationships, singles out defensiveness as one of the four worst communication problems.
-(He calls them the “Four Horsemen of the Apocolypse” signaling the possible end of a marriage.
+(He calls them the “Four Horsemen of the Apocalypse” that signal the possible end of a marriage.
 The others are stonewalling, contempt, and criticism.)
-He notes that this unhealthy tendency has a very negative impact on relationships.
+Gottman notes that this unhealthy tendency to be defensive has a very negative impact on relationships.
 That’s because when you defend, it’s as though you put up a shield against feedback from your partner.
+You focus on yourself instead of the person who feels bothered or hurt by your actions.
 Defending yourself is also a way of sending the message that “you shouldn’t be hurt, because I’m innocent.”

 Look At It This Way